Interested in what the club has to offer?

 Club Membership

 Although part of the University Sports Union, the club has a wide and varied membership so if you aren’t a student or staff member of the University of Dundee you can still join as an associate member.
 Unfortunately only paid-up members can go on club meets; this is a Sports Union rule and is important since part of the membership fee provides you with civil liability insurance.
-Membership, as with most club business, is dealt with in Baxter Suite in the Tower Building followed by the pub on a Wednesday night.
+Membership, as with most club business, is dealt with in the pub on a Wednesday night.

 Membership form